-- Make sure you get the correct name of the caller and the name of his firm
+- Make sure you get the correct name of the caller and the name of the firm

-- Check that his firm is authorised by the Financial Services Authority (the FSA) before getting involved by visiting www.fsa.gov.uk/pages/register/index.shtml
+- Check that the firm is authorised by the Financial Conduct Authority (the FCA) before getting involved by visiting https://www.fca.org.uk/firms/financial-services-register

-- Do double check the caller is from the firm that he says he is - by calling him back on the contact number listed on the FSA Register
+- Do double check the caller is from the firm that they say they are from - by calling them back on the contact number listed on the FCA Register

 - If you have any doubts, call the FCA Consumer Helpline on 0800 111 6778